-You are to implement a buddy-system memory manager that allocates memory in blocks with sizes that are Fibonacci-number multiples of a basic block size.
+You are to implement (in three steps) a buddy-system memory manager that allocates memory in blocks with sizes that are Fibonacci-number multiples of a basic block size.
 The basic block size is given as an argument when the allocator is initialized.

-- The memory allocator shall be implemented as a C module my_allocator, which consists of a header file my_allocator.h and my_allocator.c.
+- The memory allocator shall be implemented as a C module my\allocator, which consists of a header file my\allocator.h and an implementation file my\allocator.c.
 (A copy of the header file and a rudimentary preliminary version of the .c file are provided.) - Evaluate the correctness (up to some point) and the performance of your allocator.
 For this you will be given the source code of a function with a strange implementation of a highly-recursive function (called Ackermann function).
 In this implementation of the Ackermann function, random blocks of memory are allocated and de-allocated sometime later, generating a large combination of different allocation patterns.
-The Ackerman function is provided in form of two files, i.e., the header file ackerman.h with the interface definition of the ackerman function, and the implementation in file ackerman.c. - You will write a program called memtest, which reads the basic block size and the memory size (in bytes) from the command line, initializes the memory, and then calls the Ackermann function.
+The Ackerman function is provided in the file memtest.c. - You will write a program called memtest, which reads the basic block size and the memory size (in bytes) from the command line, initializes the memory, and then calls the Ackermann function.
 It measures the time it takes to perform the number of memory operations.
-Make sure that the program exits cleanly if aborted (using atexit() to install the exit handler.) - Use the getopt() C library function to parse the command line for arguments.
+Make sure that the program exits cleanly if aborted (using atexit() to install the exit handler.)
+Most of the code for memtest is already there in file memtest.c. - Use the getopt() C library function to parse the command line for arguments.
 The synopsis of the memtest program is of the form

-- Repeatedly invoke the Ackerman function with increasingly larger numbers of values for n and m (be careful to keep $n \leq 3$; the processing time increases very steeply for larger numbers of n).
-Identify at least one point that you may modify in the simple buddy system described above to improve the performance, and argue why it would improve performance. - Make sure that the allocator gets de-allocated (and its memory freed) when the program either exits or aborts (for example, when the user presses Ctrl-C).
+- Repeatedly invoke the test program with increasingly larger numbers of values for a and b (be careful to keep $a \leq 3$ ; the processing time increases very steeply for larger numbers of a).
+Identify at least one point that you may modify in the simple buddy system described above to improve the performance, and argue why it would improve performance.
+(Note: It may happen that one or more calls to my\malloc() fail because there is not enough memory left to allocate.
+In such cases the timing results are not indicative because the test program skips possibly many allocation/de-allocation steps.
+Ignore timing results of test runs that run out of memory.) - Make sure that the allocator gets de-allocated (and its memory freed) when the program either exits or aborts (for example, when the user presses Ctrl-C).
 Use the atexit library function for this.